uniwue-rz/lyra-io/README.md

 $io->copy("/etc/passwd","/etc/passwd.back");
 ```

-if there is an error the application will through `IOExceptions`.
+if there is an error the application will through an `IOException`.

 ## Test and Development
 The test can be done using `phpunit`.
 The needed configuration and sample tests are available in `tests` folder.